X-rays Emission: a novel tool to detect Extensive Air Showers

 As can be seen from Fig.~\ref{fig:nphotons_altitude_comparison}, for the same observation altitude, the number of photons arriving to the detector is about an order of magnitude smaller for below-the-limb events.
 The reason for this is two-fold.
 First, below-the-limb events come from showers initiated by leptons emerging from the Earth and propagating upwards.
 With respect to horizontal showers, up-going showers develop in denser layers of the atmosphere, and this is particularly true for the earlier stages of development when X-ray synchrotron emission is most relevant.
 As a result, the shower develops over shorter lengths, and consequently, over shorter timescales.
 Since the power emitted in synchrotron radiation by a single particle is constant in time, shorter emission timescales lead directly to fewer emitted photons.
 Second, since the shower develops in a denser atmosphere, the effect of atmospheric absorption is more important.

-From Fig.~\ref{fig:nphotons_altitude_comparison}, one can also observe that as the altitude decreases, so does the number of photons on the detection plane, both for below- and above-the-limb events (thought the effect is more pronounced for the latter).
-For below-the-limb events, this is due to the fact that as the altitude decreases, the detector gets closer to the point of the $\tau$ lepton decay: the shower thus develops less before arriving to the the detector and the photon emission is smaller.
-Contrastingly, for above-the-limb events, as the altitude decreases, (near-)horizontal showers develop in a layer of the atmosphere that is increasingly less rarefied.
+From Fig.~\ref{fig:nphotons_altitude_comparison}, it can also be seen that the number of photons on the detection plane decreases as the altitude decreases.
+For below-the-limb events, this is due to the fact that as the altitude decreases, the detector gets closer to the (fixed) point of the $\tau$ lepton decay: the shower thus develops less before arriving to the the detector and the photon emission is smaller.
+On the other hand, for above-the-limb events, as the altitude decreases, near-horizontal showers develop in a layer of the atmosphere that is increasingly less rarefied.
 Consequently, photon emission is smaller due to both a shorter timescale of shower development and larger atmospheric photon absorption.
 Further, as the altitude decreases, the viewing angle at which photon emission becomes appreciable both increases and gets farther away from the Earth's limb viewing angle due to the fact that the grammage of trajectories close to the limb increases, and photon emission is entirely absorbed before reaching the detector.